pennyl67/openminted-guidelines/guidelines_for_providers_of_publications/instructions_for_publication_repositories_librari.md

 OR

 * by registering through [CORE](http://core.ac.uk), following procedures at: [https://core.ac.uk/join](https://core.ac.uk/join)
-~~
-Add here procedure for content connector: the content connector that has been built in the OpenMinTeD framework that allows harvesting of open access publications through the APIs of publishers that allow this. further info or requirements for this?~~

 ### Minimal requirements

 For each publication, you must deliver:
 * a file with the **full text**
-* a **metadata description** with at least bibliographic information about it, in preference following the ~~OpenAIRE guidelines~~; these metadata elements are mapped into the ~~OMTD-SHARE metadata schema~~ and used for creating uniform facets for accessing the entire set of publications imported in OpenMinTeD from different sources (see ~~link~~ for more information on the deployment of publications in OpenMinTeD).
+* a **metadata description** with at least bibliographic information about it, in preference following the OpenAIRE guidelines; these metadata elements are mapped into the OMTD-SHARE metadata schema and used for creating uniform facets for accessing the entire set of publications imported in OpenMinTeD from different sources (see [here](/deployment-scenario-of-publications-in-openminted.md) for more information on the deployment of publications in OpenMinTeD).

 To be fully compatible with OpenMinTeD, you must
 * ensure that the publications are distributed under Open Access conditions